How To Get A $1,500 Loan In Canada: A Guide

 Can I get a $1,500 loan with no job?

-Some alternative lenders will approve you for a loan without a job, but you’ll probably need some other source of regular income, like self-employment or government benefits.
+Some alternative lenders will approve you for a loan without a job, but you’ll need some other source of regular income, like self-employment or government benefits.
 Just keep in mind that these lenders also charge higher rates and can be less trustworthy than banks or credit unions (who usually won’t accept unemployed clients).

 How fast can I get my funds?